nextcloud/documentation/developer_manual/app/api.rst

 .. note:: Please send a pull request and cc **Raydiation** so the method can be added to the API class.

-You could of course also simply inherit from the API class and overwrite the API in the dependency injection container in :file:`dependencyinjection/dicontainer.php` by using:
+A temporary solution would be to to simply inherit from the API class and overwrite the API in the dependency injection container in :file:`dependencyinjection/dicontainer.php` by using:

 .. code-block:: php